mnxenakis/NaVCh_Scaling/README.md

 \textit{Step 1} To begin, create a directory in your home directory by executing the following command in a terminal:

 	mkdir ~/hydroscale

 This creates the directory /home/xxx/hydroscale, where xxx is your username.

-\textit{Step 2} Place the following files in the newly created hydroscale directory:
+Step 2.
+Place the following files in the newly created hydroscale directory:

     Methods.py
     Tools.py